Jump to page content

 When taking a screenshot of Windows, the cursor is never included, which can be detrimental to your objective.
 Some screenshot tools will fake the cursor afterwards, but they never add the cursor shadow.
 I can’t find any screenshot tool that will draw a real or realistic cursor shadow, and the drop shadow effect cannot be replicated in Photoshop 7.

 For now, I have only produced some basic, common cursors.
 If you need another 24-bit or lower cursor converting, just ask.
-Note that, for the sake of Internet Explorer, the preview images are not 32-bit.

 Arrow, Vista Aero PNG PSD